| Follow Us:

 Michigan Nightlight: In your view, what makes your program innovative, effective or remarkable?

-Michigan League for Human Services CEO and President Gilda Jacobs: Basically, the Prosperity Coalition is pulling together various organizations and networks – bringing them to the same table to talk about our shared goal of reducing poverty in our state, ensuring economic equity in our state, and looking at our work through a racial equity lens.
+Michigan League for Public Policy CEO and President Gilda Jacobs: Basically, the Prosperity Coalition is pulling together various organizations and networks – bringing them to the same table to talk about our shared goal of reducing poverty in our state, ensuring economic equity in our state, and looking at our work through a racial equity lens.

 What’s unique is that we haven’t had anything of this scope in Michigan – ever.
 We had an effective coalition, the Earned Income Tax Credit Coalition, where we brought people from the faith community, direct services, the private sector, the public sector and the business sector.
 Bringing them all together very effectively showed us that with current data and the correct message, there is a lot of power in being able to provide a collective voice.
 The Prosperity Coalition expands and grows that concept.
 It is expanding the scope of what other organizations have done, but with a broader view of making certain that all people in our state have the tools to have better lives.